The 7 Principles of Fat Loss

 ESTABLISH YOUR FAT-LOSS CALORIE REQUIREMENTS

-CONSUME ADEQUATE PROTEIN
+CONSUME PLENTY OF PROTEIN

 14 Protein-Packed Breakfast Recipes

-DON’T FEAR CARBOHYDRATES
+DON’T FEAR CARBS

 You need not fear carbohydrates because they can help you get more out of your workouts.
 Mike Roussell, Ph.D., a private nutrition consultant and Shape magazine’s “Diet Doctor,” feels carbohydrates are essential for hard-training individuals.
 “Eating carbohydrates before or drinking them during training can help you fight fatigue, work harder and burn more fat,” says Roussell.
 He also points out the importance of post-workout carb consumption because “carbohydrates eaten after you exercise will be preferentially shuttled towards your muscles so that they are refueled for your next training session.”